sfu-db/covid19-datasets/datasets-details/Ghana.md

-# Dataset containing Yahoo's COVID - 19 Radiography dataset.
+# Dataset containing Ghana's COVID-19 dataset.
 The [dataset](https://github.com/sammyhawkrad/ghana-covid-19-dataset) covers the COVID-19 datset in Ghana.
 The data available in the dataset comes from updates given by the Ghana Health Service, the Ministry of Information and the Ghana Statistical Service.

 **Update Frequency:** Daily